robFraser1111/wow-character-viewer/README.md

 Battle.net ID and SECRET can be obtained by following the official documentation - develop.battle.net/documentation

-.env file at the root directory needs to be updated with your Battle.net ID and SECRET
+.env file at the root directory needs to be updated with your Battle.net ID and SECRET and the correct domain for deployment .env file in client directory also needs to be updated with the correct domain for deployment

 ## Usage